 Naming is not a necessary one but can be a handy way to keep track of all the changes and change version control.
 Creating a copy will make a brand new document in Google Docs based on whatever iteration of the current document you specify.

-- If you prefer an earlier version of your document and want to restore the changes you have made, you can click “Restore This Version” on the top of the document.
+- If you can prefer the earlier version of the document and wish to restore the changes you have done or to revert the file to the version you’re currently viewing, you need to click on the “Restore This Version” option from the top of the document.

 You can restore that version, if you prefer, just by clicking the big blue Restore this version button above the document.